wwcode-berlin-hackevenings/e2e-workshop/README.md

 *Sometimes tests fail because there is a bug 🐞 in our software - this is where they shine and where we want them to fail!
 It gives us a chance to fix the bug before it goes to production and affects our fluffy users.*

-**Tipps**
+**Tips**
 - If you have found an element, you get back a Web Element: This object exposes different methods to allow you to interact with it.

 ----
 ## Bonus Exercises

 Congratulations, you were really fast!
-Here are a few bonus cases if you want to write some more tests
+Here are a few bonus cases if you want to write some more tests.

 ### Check if the Copyright year is correct (easy)